SigmazGFX/freedv_ptt/README.md

 2. Start the sBitx radio software and allow it to display the waterfall
 3. Invoke the application with the FreeDV_PTT desktop icon.

-Please make sure to click the settings button and enter your callsign.
+Also, Be sure to click the settings button and enter your callsign.

 ![alt text](https://github.com/SigmazGFX/FreeDV_PTT/blob/main/Screenshot%202024-06-01%20183611.png)